redaphid/fluid-delegatable-democracy/README.md

 # Fluid Delegatable Democracy
+The following will try define why direct democracy would be fairest, given no human flaws or physical limitations.
+Then list each flaw, why it exists, and what we can do about it.

 ## Rationale
+  Given if all people were equal in terms of  the following:
+  * reasoning ability
+  * education
+  * intelligence
+  * interest
+  * interest
+  * rationality of opinion

-  Given if all people were equal in terms of reasoning ability, education, and intelligence, and had infinite time and interest to thoroughly examine all the consequences of a government action, the fairest government is a direct democracy of every minute action a government could perform.
+and had infinite time to thoroughly examine all the consequences of a government action, the fairest government is a direct democracy for every atomic action a government could perform, and the result of every government action vote would be unanimous.

   But the givens are not true, so we must devise a system that approximates the above, given the constraints of the real world.

-## Optimizations and Compromises
+## Optimizations and Compromises, Given the Givens Aren't True
+### Reasoning Ability
+* Below a certain ability to reason, a citizen's vote can have a harmful effect on society.
+  * The harmful votes should be blocked by restricting who can vote if their reasoning ability is below a certain threshold.
+  * Many versions of this assesment may easily be subjective discriminatory, or wrong.
+    * A non-controversial one is that reasoning ability varies with age.
+      * 18 seems to be a generally accepted current age after which reasoning ability is sufficient to vote.
+      * Children under the age of 18 cannot vote.
+###
 * Every person over the age of 18 has exactly 1 vote
   * That vote can be applied to any laws
   * Maybe even cases somehow?
 Randomly?